Chickpea and Tomato Salad

 (Scroll down for complete recipe with nutritional information.)

 - Rinse the chickpeas well (until no more foam appears) and then let them drain.

-- Combine the lime juice, olive oil, ground Chipotle powder (or hot sauce), chile powder, ground cumin, onion powder, and lime zest to make the dressing.
+- Combine the lime juice, olive oil, ground Chipotle chile pepper (affiliate link) (or hot sauce), chili powder, ground cumin, onion powder, and lime zest to make the dressing.